-The ADSI Edit tool (Active Directory Service Interface Editor) is a special mmc snap-in that allows you to connect to various Active Directory database partitions (NTDS.dit) or to the LDAP server.
+The ADSI Edit tool (Active Directory Service Interface Editor) is a special mmc snap-in.
+It allows you to connect to various Active Directory database partitions (NTDS.dit) or to the LDAP server.
 The ADSI Edit tool allows you to create, modify, and delete objects in Active Directory, perform searches, and so on.

-In Windows Server 2003, the ADSIEdit.msc snap-in was a part of the Windows Server 2003 Support Tools, which must be downloaded and installed manually.
-To register snap-ins, the command “regsvr32 adsiedit.dll” was used.
+In Windows Server 2003, the ADSIEdit.msc snap-in was a part of the Windows Server 2003 Support Tools.
+You had to download and install it manually.
+To register snap-ins, the command regsvr32 adsiedit.dll was used.

-In modern Windows versions, ADSIEdit.msc is included into RSAT and installed as a part of AD DS Snap-ins and Command Line Tools feature (Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools).
+Modern Windows versions have ADSIEdit.msc included in RSAT.
+It is installed as a part of the AD DS Snap-ins and Command Line Tools feature.
+Go to Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools.

 Right-click on the root in the ADSI Edit and select Connect to.

 Here you can choose which Connection Point, Naming Context, or remote computer with LDAP database you want to connect to.

 If you do not know the exact Connection Point Distinguished Name or Naming Contexts, you can select one of the known Naming Context: